-If you spend any time out on the road (especially on freeways and other major thoroughfares), then you’ve probably seen your fair share of large trucks driving around.
-There are lots of commercial trucks on the road—and lots of different kinds of them, too.
+If you spend any time out on the Texas roads, especially on freeways and other major thoroughfares, you’ve probably seen your fair share of large trucks driving around.
+There are lots of commercial trucks on the road, and lots of different kinds of them too.

-If you or someone you love was injured in a commercial truck accident, it’s important to understand your legal rights.
-It may also benefit you to have an understanding of some of the most common causes of commercial truck accidents.
+If you or someone you love was injured in a commercial truck accident, it’s essential to understand your legal rights.
+It may also benefit you to understand some of the most common causes of commercial truck accidents.
 You may qualify to pursue compensation for your injuries, depending on the circumstances of your accident.
-An attorney can help you understand your options.
+So a commercial truck accident attorney can help you understand your options.

-Tanker trucks are very common.
+Tanker trucks are among the most common on Texas roads.
 You can likely head out and see one on its way to your local gas station.
-These trucks transport hazardous gases and liquids.
-They also transport non-hazardous materials at times.
+These trucks transport hazardous gases and liquids and sometimes non-hazardous materials.

-Dumb trucks carry loose materials.
-More often than not, dump trucks are part of construction projects and headed to construction sites.
-It’s common for people to get into backup accidents with dump trucks.
-The trucks create a lot of blind spots, so drivers are prone to backing into other cars nearby.
+Dump trucks carry loose materials and are usually part of construction projects and headed to construction sites.
+It’s common for people to get into backup accidents with dump trucks because these trucks create blind spots, so drivers are prone to backing into other cars nearby.

 Everyone knows what garbage trucks are for, and you’re not going to escape them on the road any time soon.
 You may not have considered the possibility of getting into an accident with a garbage truck, but it can and does happen.

-Tractor-trailers usually have eighteen wheels, so they’re frequently called eighteen-wheelers.
+Tractor-trailers usually have 18 wheels, so they’re frequently called eighteen-wheelers.
 Sixteen-wheeled tractor-trailers are called sixteen-wheelers.

-Tractor-trailers present some unique risks on the road, even in comparison to other large trucks.
+Tractor-trailers present unique risks on the road, even compared to other large trucks.
 This is because of tractor-trailers’ two-part construction.
 They may prove difficult to control because their back sections can move independently of their front sections.

 Some examples of injuries after commercial truck accidents include: